d0iasm/book.rvemu/src/hardware-components/02-memory.md

 CPU is splited to a new file `cpu.rs`.

 To define a CPU module, we need to `mod` keyword at the beginning of the `main.rs` file.
-The `use` keyword allows us to use public items in the CPU module.
+The `use` keyword allows us to use public items defined in the CPU module.

 <p class="filename">main.rs</p>